Bonefishing - Lodges, Destinations & Guided Trips

 Yucatán Peninsula – Diverse flats and multi-species options

-Mexico’s Ascension Bay and Chetumal Bay are home to strong bonefish populations, often alongside permit and juvenile tarpon—ideal for varied days on the water.
+Mexico’s Ascension Bay and Chetumal Bay hold strong bonefish populations, often alongside permit and juvenile tarpon — a natural combination for varied days on the water.

 Belize

 Extensive flats systems and protected marine areas make Belize a bonefishing stronghold.
-Great for wade fishing or guided skiff trips from well-established lodges.
+Well-suited to wade fishing or guided skiff trips from established lodges.

 Florida Keys